 Welcome to WA Maternal* Mental Health Access (MaMHA) – resources and support for perinatal providers

-Washington Maternal Mental Health Access (MaMHA) in the Department of Psychiatry and Behavioral Sciences, University of Washington (UW), is a funded program through the Perinatal Unit of the Office of Family and Community Health Improvement, Washington State Department of Health (DOH), to train and support members of WA primary care clinics to decrease perinatal suicide risk and opioid accidental overdose.
-The training program offers three CME-accredited** webinars to provide initial training content and to engage a broad audience for the MaMHA Continuous Quality Improvement (CQI) learning collaborative starting January 2022.
-See left menu for more information on the learning collaborative page for addition information and application details.
+Washington Maternal Mental Health Access (MaMHA) in the Department of Psychiatry and Behavioral Sciences, University of Washington (UW), is a funded program through the Perinatal Unit of the Office of Family and Community Health Improvement, Washington State Department of Health (DOH), to train and support members of WA primary care clinics to decrease perinatal suicide risk and accidental opioid overdose.
+The MaMHA program is offering three CME-accredited** recorded webinars starting October 5, 2021 and a Continuous Quality Improvement (CQI) Learning Collaborative starting January 2022.
+Please see the learning collaborative page for addition information and application details.

 *We use the terms women, mother, mom, and maternal for simplicity, but are including all birthing people, as well as transgender and gender non-conforming people.

-- In Washington State, the Maternal Mortality Review Panel was established to review maternal deaths within the state and produce a biennial report with findings and recommendations to prevent future maternal deaths.
-Findings from the WA 2014-2016 Maternal Mortality Review Panel suggested that 80% of pregnancy-related deaths were preventable.
+- In Washington State, DOH's Maternal Mortality Review Panel was established to review maternal deaths within the state and produce a report every three years with findings and recommendations to prevent future maternal deaths.
+Findings from the WA 2017-2020 Maternal Mortality Review Panel suggested that 80% of pregnancy-related deaths were preventable.